-In Microsoft Excel, the ABS function returns the absolute value of a number.
+The Microsoft Excel ABS function returns the absolute value of a number.

 ABS( number )

-Based on the Excel spreadsheet above, the ABS function would return the following:
+Based on the Excel spreadsheet above, the following ABS examples would return:

 Dim LNumber As Double LNumber = Abs (-210.6)